-Dealing with argumentative co-workers
+Dealing with arguments with co-workers

-Arguments occur at work frequently, usually, it is due to communication problems or personality conflicts, sometimes there are deeper issues.
+Arguments occur at work frequently, usually, it is due to communication problems or personality conflicts, and sometimes there are deeper issues.
 Most of the time arguments can be resolved, but if they are occurring frequently they can contribute to an unfavorable work environment.
-If you are in such a situation where you feel a pattern is developing with a particular co-worker or other employees, it is time to assess the situation.
+If you are in such a situation where you feel a pattern is developing with a particular co-worker or other employee, it may be time to assess the situation.
 Whether the problem is your co-worker’s personality doesn’t mesh with yours, or that you just can’t seem to communicate on the same wavelength, it is important to address the issue before it does permanent damage.

 Below are some tips to help you in learning to deal with argumentative co-workers.
 This advice is not meant for dealing with those who are bullies or mentally unstable – if you find yourself in this situation get a decision-maker you trust involved immediately.

 - Know when to walk away: There are arguments that can ensue and logical reasoning seems out of reach.
 Remember sometimes it is easiest to agree to disagree.
 Try to avoid direct contact as much as possible with the other person.
 Figure out how to communicate with them in a different way or through a different medium.
-Set your boundaries, and request communication happen in a specific way or through someone that can be a mediator.
+Set your boundaries, and if possible, request that future communication happen in a specific way or through someone that can be a mediator.

 - Most conflicts work themselves out: Stay positive and remember that most problems will resolve themselves with time.
 Be willing to be flexible and let the other party know that you want to make things better.
 Treat them with dignity and hopefully with time, they will come to do the same.
 At the same time, stand firm and let them know you won’t tolerate ongoing disrespect.
+The important thing is to stay respectful and maintain your cool during situations, this will ensure others can defend you as a mature party in the situation if they are asked.